prakruthishekar/Word-Prediction/README.md

 # Next Word Prediction
 A web app that is capable of predicting next word on it's own.

+Click here to see the working mode [](https://word-prediction-1ego4aeko4p.streamlit.app/)

 ## Table of Content
   * [Demo](#demo)